GinoGalotti/improv/_posts/2019-04-16-non-improv-resources.md

 I can’t bring accents nor pop culture references to my theatre (as I am an expat and I barely speak English); but I can bring plenty of trivia and real-world references.

 When I was a teenager, I used to spend my afternoons clicking _random page_ in Wikipedia to discover new interesting topics I might want to learn.
-It helped me to feel comfortable talking about a big range of topics, which turns to be very helpful in Improv.
+It helped me to feel comfortable talking about a big range of topics, which turns out to be very helpful in Improv.

-Being specific and being able to list details and nuances from a topic will enhance your shows dramatically.
+Being specific and being able to list details and nuances from a topic will enhance your shows.
 Even if a very small portion of the audience is able to fully enjoy the reference, you can count that they will have a blast.

 Some of my best memories involve making jokes that only a handful of people could understand, but they felt SO included because of it!